owenzx/InstabilityAnalysis/README.md

-Other scripts and model checkpoints that is used in the paper will come soon.
+Other scripts (training/evaluation/analysis) and model checkpoints that are used in the paper will come soon.